mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2014/2014-04-25-our-hindu-wedding-mehndi-night/index.md

 ---
-blog: shalveena.com
+title: "Our Hindu Wedding: Mehndi Night"
+date: "2014-04-25"
 categories:
-- journal
+  - "journal"
-date: "2014-04-25"
-title: 'Our Hindu Wedding: Mehndi Night'
 ---

 These are some pictures from the last haldi: